islomar/progressive-web-apps/README.md

 3. Point to the work folder and test it works: http://127.0.0.1:8887/
 4. Test with fake data
 5. Start with a fast first load
+    * The app's shell is the minimal HTML, CSS, and JavaScript that is required to power the user interface of a progressive web app and is one of the components that ensures reliably good performance.
+Its first load should be extremely quick and immediately cached.
     * User preferences, like the list of cities a user has subscribed to, should be stored locally using IndexedDB or another fast storage mechanism.
 To simplify this code lab as much as possible, we've used localStorage, which is not ideal for production apps because it is a blocking, synchronous storage mechanism that is potentially very slow on some devices.
     * https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
     * Extra Credit: Replace localStorage implementation with idb, check out localForage as a simple wrapper to idb.